sonic-net/SONiC/CONTRIBUTING.md

 an email that states: “busy now, will get to it soon.”

 ## Contributors License Agreement
-All contributors must sign a contribution license agreement before contributions can be accepted.
-It is automatically managed by the Linux Foundation EasyCLA
+All contributors must sign an [Individual Contributor License Agreement (ICLA)](https://docs.linuxfoundation.org/lfx/easycla/v2-current/contributors/individual-contributor) before contributions can be accepted.
+This process is managed by the [Linux Foundation - EasyCLA](https://easycla.lfx.linuxfoundation.org/) and automated via a GitHub bot.
+If the contributor has not yet signed a CLA, the bot will create a comment on the pull request containing a link to electronically sign the CLA.